 - Using Salesforce Active Assignment Rule

-–> Pardot checks for changes in Salesforce and in Pardot up to every 2 minutes.
-If you are updating a large volume of data at a time, it may take longer for all of the changes to sync.
+–> Pardot checks for changes in Salesforce, and within Pardot, every 2 minutes.
+If you are updating a large volume of data at a time, then, it may take longer for all of the changes to sync.

-–> You can also utilize the Automation Rule syncing for prospects whose Salesforce lead or contact record was deleted.
+–> You can also utilize the Automation Rule to sync prospects whose Salesforce lead or contact record was deleted.

-–> If there are duplicate contacts or lead with the same email in Salesforce, Pardot will sync with one Salesforce record at random.
+–> If there are duplicate contacts, or lead, with the same email address in Salesforce, Pardot will sync, at random, with any one of the Salesforce records.

 Syncing behavior from Salesforce to Pardot

 The syncing behavior from Salesforce to Pardot will depend on your connector setup.
 By default, new lead and contact records within Salesforce will not sync over to Pardot automatically.
-Following are the ways to sync a new lead and contact record from Salesforce to Pardot
+Following are the ways to sync a new lead or a contact record from Salesforce to Pardot

 - Manually: – Use Send to Pardot button on the lead or contact record to start the sync process.